 VAT registered businesses in Northern Ireland can use postponed accounting on imports from outside the UK and the EU.
 VAT, and the way that businesses account for it, won’t change on goods moving between Northern Ireland and the EU.

-How does postponed accounting for VAT work?
+How does postponed VAT accounting work?

 Rather than paying import VAT on goods at the border, and then reclaiming it on your next VAT return, you ‘postpone’ the import VAT.
 This means that you’ll account for the import VAT and recover it, all on the same VAT return.
 You won’t need to make a physical payment for the import VAT when your goods reach the UK border.

 Postponed accounting is also available if you use ‘special procedures’ to import in to the UK, and submit a declaration to release your goods.
+Special procedures include: